What happened at the F1 Italian Grand Prix?

 The victory was Red Bull's first at Monza since 2013 and the team's 12th for the season; with six races to go, the 2013 high-water mark for the team (13 wins) is tantalisingly within reach.

-For Verstappen, who takes a 116-point championship lead into the next race and can mathematically clinch a second successive world title in Singapore, his 11th win of the year usurped the 10 victories of last season, and his 31st win in total saw him draw level with British great Nigel Mansell for seventh all-time in the F1 history books.
+For Verstappen, who takes a 116-point championship lead into the next race and can mathematically clinch a second successive world title in Singapore, his 11th win of the year usurped the 10 victories of last season.
+His 31st win in total saw him draw level with British great Nigel Mansell for seventh all-time in the F1 history books.

 Here's how Verstappen banished his Italian GP demons at Monza.